Low-Code/No-Code vs. Traditional Development: An Ultimate Guide For 2025

 Project Complexity

-If your app is your core of business with many unique features, requiring highly customised and complex apps, then choose traditional development, as it provides the necessary flexibility and control.
+If your app is your core of business with many unique features, requiring highly customized and complex apps, then choose traditional development, as it provides the necessary flexibility and control.
 In contrast, if you need simpler apps, rapid prototyping, or automating tasks, then low-code/no-code platforms can significantly accelerate development cycles.

 Roadmap